jinyi-kuang/normr/README.md

 normr stands for norm R package.

-The goal of normr is to gather the functions of data analysis and plot used in BMGF India Project.
+The goal of normr is to faciliatate data analysis and plot for publication.

 The benefit to have the pkg includes: